 - Immerse the Virginia Bluebells in cold water and allow to soak for 5 minutes to clean them, then remove and gently spin dry.
 Reserve a few flower clusters for a garnish (optional).

 - Toast the nuts lightly in a hot oven or pan until aromatic, then cool completely.
-Crush the garlic clove with a pinch of salt and pepper (they act as abrasives) and mash it up well, then add the nuts crush them, and gradually add the olive oil and lemon juice, mashing to a coarse paste.
+Crush the garlic clove with a pinch of salt and pepper in a mortar and pestle and mash it up well, then add the nuts crush them, and gradually add the olive oil and lemon juice, mashing to a coarse paste.

 - Season the paste with an extra pinch of salt to taste-it should be well seasoned.
 Reserve the nut paste.

-- Meanwhile, prepare a steamer basket in a pot with 2 inches of boiling water, add the Virginia bluebells and cook until just hot and wilted (30-60 seconds was fine for me, but borage leaves could take 5 minutes or more, and I would probably blanch it instead of steaming).
+- Meanwhile, prepare a steamer basket in a pot with 2 inches of boiling water, add the Virginia bluebells and cook until just hot and wilted (30-60 seconds was fine for me.
+Borage leaves will take longer to cook, they should be blanched in boiling salted water instead of being steamed.

 - Taste a shoot here and there to make sure the texture is to your liking.
 If your shoots are longer than 5 inches, cut them into 1 inch segments before or after cooking.